 Under Georgia law, an alcoholic beverage is:

-A fermented beverage produced from malt or a malt substitute, such as beer, that 0.5% or more alcohol by volume
+• A fermented beverage produced from malt or a malt substitute, such as beer, with 0.5% or more alcohol by volume

 What Constitutes an Open Container?